anionDev/SongCardGenerator/ReadMe.md

-# SongsCardsGenerator
+# SongCardGenerator

-SongsCardsGenerator is a simple tool to generate cards for games like Hitster, Marimic or Play Hit based on your own music-folder.
+SongCardGenerator is a simple CLI-tool to generate cards for games like Hitster, Marimic or Play Hit based on your own music-folder.

 ## Demo